Permafrost/Tundra/README.md

   not override each other.

-  Changes to these HTTP route configuration files do not take effect until `Tundra/tundra.http.route:refresh` is invoked, either manually or by reloading the Tundra package.
+  Changes to these HTTP route configuration files do not take effect until this service is invoked, either manually or by reloading the Tundra package.

 ### ID